-Welcome to Part 2 of our Exclusive Interview with southern California artist, Opie Ortiz, who brings a strong tattoo influence & culture to his art.
-Ortiz’s work is best recognized as the visual art for Sublime & Long Beach Dub All Stars.
-He designed the infamous 40oz to Freedom sun & his face is on Sublime’s Robbin the Hood album.
-He later became one of the vocalists for Long Beach Dub All Stars, where he continued his artwork for the group, designing both Right Back (1999) and Wonders of the World (2001).
+Welcome to Part 2 of our Exclusive Interview with southern California artist, Opie Ortiz, who brings a strong tattoo influence and culture to his art.
+Ortiz’s work is best recognized as the visual art for Sublime and Long Beach Dub Allstars.
+He designed the infamous 40oz to Freedom sun and his face is on Sublime’s Robbin the Hood album.
+He later became one of the vocalists for Long Beach Dub Allstars where he continued his artwork for the group, designing both Right Back (1999) and Wonders of the World (2001).

 You Can Read Part 1 of this Interview by Clicking HERE!

-For a lot of the bands that were inspired by Sublime & Long Beach Dub Allstars, it’s heard in the sound that you guys pioneered – Did you have any idea the impact ‘Dub Alstars was having on the music scene and fans in general?
-I don’t think ‘Dub Allstars gets enough credit today for the music put out then…
+For a lot of the bands that were inspired by Sublime and Long Beach Dub Allstars, it’s heard in the sound that you guys pioneered.
+Did you have any idea the impact ‘Dub Allstars was having on the music scene and fans in general?
+I don’t think ‘Dub Allstars gets enough credit today for the music put out back then…

-One funny story, is me & Ras-1, we played Reggae on the River one year… Ras & I were sitting there and we saw Barrington Levy & obviously you know who Barrington Levy is if you’re into reggae, right?
-So we’re like “Oh hey Barrington” and we’re just sitting there, rapping, telling him who we are and where we’re from and he straight says to us “Tell Jon Phillips, I want my money!” (hahahaha)…Just letting you know, that’s one of the connections right there!
-The other way to make a deal is “Hey, we’ll put you on a little mini tour or we’ll put you on this album”, you know?
+One funny story, is me & Ras-1, we played Reggae on the River one year… Ras & I were sitting there and we saw Barrington Levy and obviously you know who Barrington Levy is if you’re into reggae, right?
+So we’re like “Oh hey Barrington” and we’re just sitting there, rapping, telling him who we are and where we’re from and he straight says to us: “Tell Jon Phillips, I want my money!” (haha)…Just letting you know, that’s one of the connections right there!
+The other way to make a deal is: “Hey, we’ll put you on a little mini tour or we’ll put you on this album.”
 We’ll trade or barter, you know what I mean?
-A lot of those Long Beach Dub All Star collaborations were ways to get a link with Barrington, get a link with Half Pint and now those links are super strong!
+A lot of those Long Beach Dub Allstar collaborations were ways to get a link with Barrington, get a link with Half Pint and now those links are super strong!
 You have Slightly Stoopid doing stuff with Barrington and Barrington doing a lot more collab’s – I don’t know if we opened the door for that, but it doesn’t matter, music is key to bring all cultures together.
 Play good music and there’s no way of denying it, no matter what culture you come from.

 You mentioned Ras-1, do you still maintain a good relationship with him today?
 Is he someone that will be a part of the Skunk Anniversary?

 Yeah!
-I don’t know about the first show, I’m more concerned with the first couple shows before the actual festival, so I don’t know the actual line up of who’s going to be playing, but I’d love to have Ras on board, you know?
-I mean we have Aaron Owens from Hepcat playing guitar right now & then we have Miguel.
-I don’t know, the players are going to be changing, you know?
-We’ll see who’s jumping in for a set or for a song or two, that’s basically what I’m going to be doing.
+I don’t know about the first show.
+I’m more concerned with the first couple shows before the actual festival, so I don’t know the actual line-up of who’s going to be playing, but I’d love to have Ras on board.
+I mean we have Aaron Owens from Hepcat playing guitar right now and then we have Miguel.
+I don’t know, the players are going to be changing.
+We’ll see who’s jumping in for a set or for a song or two.
+That’s basically what I’m going to be doing.
 I’m just going to be playing 4 or 5 songs.

 You said you have a couple new songs you’re going to be performing at the festival?